-If enabled, changes to a "custom" Security profile apply after a FreeFlow® Print Server reboot.
-Changes to a "custom" Security profile will not persist over a FreeFlow® Print Server reboot if this feature is disabled.
+If enabled, changes to a "custom" Security profile apply after a FreeFlow ® Print Server reboot.
+Changes to a "custom" Security profile will not persist over a FreeFlow ® Print Server reboot if this feature is disabled.
+Apply Settings After Every Reboot This might be useful if a System Administrator wants to operate the FreeFlow ® Print Server platform using different Security settings for the "current" Security profile, but wants the Security settings to go back to default settings after a FreeFlow ® Print Server platform reboot.

-The solid Chic Colonia Alberta This might be useful if a System Administrator wants to operate the FreeFlow® Print Server platform using different Security settings for the "current" Security profile, but wants the Security settings to go back to default settings after a FreeFlow® Print Server platform reboot.
-Automatic Logon If enabled, the FreeFlow® Print Server GUI will automatically login the walkup user as the User account specified in the 'User Name' field.
-Automatic Logon Username This option is the FFPS user that is used to automatically log into the FFPS GUI at startup.
-Anytime that the FFPS GUI is initialized (such as a restart) it will open logged in with this FFPS user, and user credentials.
-Automatic Logon Message Limit Print Service Paths This feature defines the Solaris file paths accessible for job reprint.
-The options that are available to grant access are: 1.
+Automatic Logon If enabled, the FreeFlow ® Print Server GUI will automatically login the walkup user as the User account specified in the 'User Name' field.
+This feature defines the Solaris file paths accessible for job reprint.
+The options that are available to grant access are: Limit Print Service Paths 1.
 CD-RW 2.
 File System 3.
 Saved Job Repository.
 When this feature does not define any Solaris path, the operator will not be able to reprint from any job repository or resource.
-The Xerox Nuvera® printer does not support this feature, and therefore reprint of jobs is not restricted.
-Minimum Password Length This setting denotes the minimum number of characters you can specify for a FreeFlow [®] Print Server user password when using this particular Security profile on the platform.
-The range allowed to define a minimum is $0-8$ characters.
-The range is extended to $0-15$ when the Strong Password feature is enabled.
+The Xerox Nuvera ® printer does not support this feature, and therefore reprint of jobs is not restricted.
+Minimum Password Length This setting denotes the minimum number of characters you can specify for a FreeFlow ® Print Server user password when using this particular Security profile on the platform.
+The range allowed to define a minimum is 0 - 8 characters.
+The range is extended to $0 - 15$ when the Strong Password feature is enabled.
 Cleanup Menus This feature removes access to certain Security risky menu options from the GNome Desktop.
 For example, this option removes "Programs" submenu, thus preventing the user from running optional application software packages such as Terminal Window, Terminal Console, or the Desktop File Manager.
 UNIX Terminal Authentication This feature disables the ability to access a terminal window as root.
 The terminal window will log in as the sisuser for diagnostic access.